-- Monetary amounts to restore the assets to 100% of the liabilities in respect of service prior to the valuation date over a recovery period of 16 years from 1 April 2020, equivalent to 3.6% of pensionable pay (or £3.0M in 2020/21, and increasing by 3.6% p.a. thereafter), which together with the allowance above comprises the secondary rate. - 3.
-In practice, each individual employer's or group of employers' position is assessed separately and contributions are set out in Aon's report dated 30 March 2020 (the "actuarial valuation report").
+- 1. The valuation as at 31 March 2022 showed that the funding level of the Fund had increased since the previous valuation with the market value of the Fund's assets as at 31 March 2022 (of £818.4M) covering 99% of the liabilities. - 2.
+The valuation also assessed each individual employer's (or group of employers') position separately.
+Contribution requirements were determined based on the principles in the Fund's Funding Strategy Statement and are set out in Aon's report dated 30 March 2023 (the "actuarial valuation report").
 In addition to the contributions certified, payments to cover additional liabilities arising from early retirements (other than ill-health retirements) will be made to the Fund by the employers.